mlops-guide/mlops-guide.github.io/docs/Deployment/index.md

     This consumes CUH.
 Watson Machine Learning CUH are used for running experiments, so there is a limit on how many times you can make requests to the model on a Free Tier.

 ### Updating the Model
-Updating the asset contaning the model and/or updating the deployment.
+Updating the asset containing the model and/or updating the deployment.

 !!!Note